Reasons to choose Wilson Browne

 We all need to rely on professional advice occasionally but even professionals can make mistakes: that’s when a specialist professional negligence solicitor is invaluable.

-Whether you’re pursuing a claim as a business, or in a purely private/personal capacity, our team can help.
+Whether you’re making a claim as a business or in a private or personal capacity, our professional negligence solicitors are here to help.

-Below, we answer some of the common questions that people ask.
+Below, we answer some of the most commonly asked questions about professional negligence claims.

 What is professional negligence?